RapidCoders/Coding-Practice/DAY_4/README.md

 ~~~
 **Author: Vaibhav**

-# Q2.
-Write a program which accept one number from user and print that number of even numbers on screen.
+# Q3.
+Write a program which accept range from user and return addition of all even
+numbers in between that range.
+(Range should contains positive numbers only)
 ~~~
+Input : 23 30
+Output : 108

+Input : -10 2
+Output : Invalid range

-Input : 7
+Input : 90 18
-Output: 2 4 6 8 10 12 14
+Output : Invalid range
 ~~~
 **Author: Suyash**